camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

   retaining Makefile compatibility;
 - preserve its LCD, buttons, calibration, EEPROM, energy, and sampling behavior;
 - emit a bounded versioned record at 2 Hz, independent from its faster sampling;
-- transmit calibrated engineering units, channel presence, sequence/uptime, and Arduino-computed duty; `Aux` is normally absent;
+- transmit calibrated engineering units, an authoritative channel-presence mask, sequence/uptime, and producer-computed duty; the current Uno configuration advertises no `Aux` channel;
 - receive and validate records on VIEWE J4 UART0 RX/GPIO44 without blocking;
 - add a UART sensor mode and source diagnostics to the local and web interfaces;
 - let the ESP32 calculate power and integrate its own energy/history.

-The electrical connection and wire contract are specified in [ARDUINO_UART_SENSOR.md](ARDUINO_UART_SENSOR.md).
+The electrical connection and wire contract are specified in [UART_SENSOR.md](UART_SENSOR.md).
 Because the Uno is not currently available for bench testing, its changes require reviewable host-side protocol tests and a conservative flash/on-site checklist.